dbafromthecold/vmbuild/README.md

-# vmbuild
+# Building virtual machines / templates with Packer and Terraform

-Repository for building virtual machines / templates with Packer and Terraform
+This repo is a work in progress!